FAQs

 • What is diabetic foot care, and why is it important?

-Diabetic foot care involves regular check-ups, proper foot hygiene, wearing appropriate footwear, and managing blood sugar levels.
-It is crucial because diabetes can cause nerve damage and poor circulation, increasing the risk of foot ulcers and infections.
-For any who are afraid of painful procedures, know that we offer minimally invasive treatments, such as PRP treatments.
-According to WebMD, PRP injections usually take about 30 minutes, though it depends on the area you’re targeting.
+Diabetic foot care involves regular check-ups, proper foot hygiene, appropriate footwear, and blood sugar management.
+This care is crucial because diabetes can lead to nerve damage and poor circulation, increasing the risk of foot ulcers and infections.
+For those concerned about painful procedures, we offer minimally invasive treatments like PRP therapy, which typically takes about 30 minutes, depending on the treatment area.

 • Can podiatrists treat sports-related injuries as well as other injuries?

-Yes, podiatrists can diagnose and treat sports-related injuries of the feet and ankles, including sprains, fractures, and tendonitis.
-They also offer guidance on injury prevention and rehabilitation, using therapy, medicine, PRP treatments, and more to treat pain and aid in healing.
+Podiatrists are equipped to diagnose and treat various sports-related foot and ankle injuries, including sprains, fractures, and tendonitis.
+They also provide guidance on injury prevention and rehabilitation.
+Our practice offers a range of treatments, including therapy, medication, PRP treatments, and other modalities to address pain and promote healing in both sports-related and other types of injuries.

 • What are orthotics, and how can they help?

-Orthotics are custom-made shoe inserts designed to correct foot alignment, provide support, and relieve pain from conditions such as flat feet, high arches, or plantar fasciitis.
-Your podiatrist can create orthotics tailored to your specific needs.
-These can aid your healing or ease pain when worn by patients also investing in medicine, PRP treatments, or other treatments.
+Orthotics are custom-made shoe inserts designed to correct foot alignment, provide support, and alleviate pain from conditions such as flat feet, high arches, or plantar fasciitis.
+Our podiatrists can create orthotics tailored to your specific needs.
+These can complement other treatments like medication, PRP therapy, or other interventions to enhance healing and reduce discomfort.